jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ```

-## Inline -- similar to Macros
+## Inline

 Inline can be used to replace a function which contains very simple logic -- no
 for loops, etc. Like a macro, this will be inserted everywhere the code is used; a
-draw back to inline methods is that the compiled source will be larger.
+drawback to inline methods is that the compiled source will be larger.
 But, they
 typically run faster.

 ```c++